 All research in the NHS is looked at by an independent group of people called a Research Ethics Committee.
-A favourable ethical opinion has been obtained from Scotland A Research Ethics Committee (Scotland) and Wales Research Ethics Committee 4 (Rest of UK).
+A favourable ethical opinion has been obtained from [XXXX] Research Ethics Committee.
 NHS Management Approval has also been given.
 Previous ICU patients and relatives also helped us design this trial.